djmitche/proj/README.md

 in addition to the SSH section options (with the exception of hostname) given above.

+### shell

+The `shell` section configures the search for shell initialization files.

+    [shell]
+    rcfile = .projrc  # default
+    no-search = true  # true to disable searching up the directory hierarchy

 ## Children

 Proj searches for a child project `childproj` as follows, starting in the current directory: